-Before seeing Star Wars: The Rise of Skywalker opening weekend at our local theater, my son proceeded to recap the events of the first two films that make up the Star Wars sequel trilogy.
+Before seeing Star Wars: The Rise of Skywalker, my son proceeded to recap the events of the first two films that make up the Star Wars sequel trilogy.
 We talked about Rey and her identity, hypothesized as to whether or not we thought Snoke would return, and debated Kylo Ren’s dark side.
-All of these questions from the first two films in the trilogy and more were answered in Star Wars: The Rise of Skywalker.
+All of these questions from the first two films in the trilogy and more were answered in Star Wars: The Rise of Skywalker, which is now available on digital, Blu-ray, and DVD.

 Star Wars: The Rise of Skywalker